 For months I have been reading books about productivity, habits, sleep, conversations, essentialism, deep work, and authenticity.

-I realized that all of these had one thing in common that none of them were talking about: presence.
+I realized that all of these had one thing in common: presence.

 In order to achieve goals and create new habits, we need to be present.

 I haven’t always been the most present person.
 In fact, I have been one of the least present.
 Absence is a coping mechanism.